Film / Zelig

 - Kavorka Man: Zelig seduced numerous women.

-- Know-Nothing Know-It-All: Pretty much, Zelig's character/Freudian Excuse is this trope taken Up to Eleven.
+- Know-Nothing Know-It-All: Pretty much, Zelig's character/Freudian Excuse is this trope taken Up to 11.
 Because of his desperate need to fit in, Zelig started out by pretending to have read Moby-Dick when he hadn't, and this spiraled into mirroring the professions and even appearances of those around him.
+Eudora notes than when Zelig was posing as a psychiatrist, he spouted nothing but nonsensical double talk that could fool a layman.

 - Literary Agent Hypothesis: See Celebrity Paradox.